 Certain teachers had wormed their way among the early saints with the ambition of changing the fundamental composition of Christianity.
 They wanted an “emerging church,” different from that of the apostolic pattern.
 They promised much, but provided nothing of substance.

 In reflecting upon this illustration, one is reminded of the region of the Dead Sea in southeastern Palestine.
 It is the lowest body of water on earth, 1,385 feet below sea level, surrounded by a blistering and stark region.

-In numerous particulars it has taken the cogent teaching of sacred Scripture and transformed it into a garbled mishmash of theological liberalism.
+In numerous particulars this publication has taken the cogent teaching of sacred Scripture and transformed it into a garbled mishmash of theological liberalism.
 It represents the most radical attempt at Bible commentary associated with churches of Christ to which this writer has been exposed in more than a half-century of gospel preaching.
 Moreover, it reveals how ecumenically denominational an elitist segment of our brotherhood has become.

 The commentary claims Moses was not the author of the Pentateuch (the first five books of the Bible) as the Old Testament claims and as the New Testament confirms.

 It asserts that Isaiah was not the author of the book that bears his name, as Jesus himself declared.
 Rather it claims the eighth-century B.C. prophet wrote only a portion of the book while other anonymous writers added material to the latter segment (40-66).

 The commentary claims that the New Testament authors are not necessarily independent writers.
-It is alleged that Mark (who was not an apostle) wrote first, and his record, along with a fictitious document called Q, was copied by Matthew (one of the original twelve).
-This is called the two-source theory and it has no basis in documented reality.
+It is alleged that Mark (who was not an apostle) wrote first, and his record along with a fictitious document called “Q” was copied by Matthew (one of the original twelve).
+This is called the two-source theory, and it has no basis in documented reality.

-John Willis, a professor of Old Testament at ACU, has written the following about prophecy.
+John Willis, a professor of Old Testament at ACU, has written the following about prophecy:

 There is no unequivocal specific prediction of the coming of Jesus Christ and/or the church in the Old Testament.
 New Testament speakers reinterpreted and reapplied Old Testament texts to Christ and/or the church.

-Willis thinks there are but “few” proclamations at all of “distant forthcoming events” in the Old Testament (66).
+Willis thinks there are but few proclamations at all of “distant forthcoming events” in the Old Testament (66).
 Contrast this with professor J. Barton Payne’s calculation that there are 8,352 prophetic passages in the Bible (1973, 631ff).

-- Isaiah’s “shoot out of the stock of Jesse” (11:1), according to Willis (541), might be a reference to Hezekiah or Josiah, though most likely it is Zerubbabel.
-Paul’s messianic application of the text means nothing, one supposes (Romans 15:12).
+- Isaiah’s “shoot out of the stock of Jesse” (Is.
+11:1), according to Willis (541), might be a reference to Hezekiah or Josiah, though most likely it is Zerubbabel.
+Paul’s messianic application of the text means nothing, one supposes (Rom.
+15:12).
 Presumably, the apostle was just “sermonizing,” and knew nothing of the original context!

-Isaiah 40:3—“the voice of one who cries”—allegedly does not refer to the preparatory work of John the Baptizer, as all four Gospel writers affirm (cf. Matthew 3:3 and parallel references), rather the ACU professor contends it is the message of an angel to his fellow angels regarding Judah’s return from Babylonian captivity (558).
+- Isaiah 40:3, “the voice of one who cries,” allegedly does not refer to the preparatory work of John the Baptizer, as all four Gospel writers affirm (cf. Mt.
+3:3 and parallel references).
+Rather the ACU professor contends it is the message of an angel to his fellow angels regarding Judah’s return from Babylonian captivity (558).